 Letting fees, which usually equate to one week’s rent, are the fees charged to tenants by letting agents to cover their costs involved in finding a tenant.
 Letting fees can currently only be charged by letting agents (which most property managers are), and some solicitors, but not by private landlords.
-If this new bill passes, letting fees will be a thing of the past entirely.
-Other countries like Australia have similar laws in effect, where landlords pay fees to their property managers rather than tenants, and a bill was introduced in Parliament this week to make similar changes to the letting fees in England.
+The Prohibiting Letting Fees bill has passed its final reading in parliament making letting fees a thing of the past entirely.
+Other countries like Australia have similar laws in effect, where landlords pay fees to their property managers rather than tenants.

 Why the change?